 - Select Disallow to prevent offline access, which requires the use of Multifactor Authentication and to be connected to the internet when using Microsoft Authenticator.

-- For the "Barcode" option, click View anytime you need to scan your barcode again.
+- For the "Barcode" option, click View to scan your QR code in the Microsoft Authenticator app.

 - For the "Private Key" option, click View if your mobile device does not have a camera and you'd like to enter the private key manually into the Microsoft Authenticator app.